 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Registration is now closed for the inaugural Living Library.
 Check back in Fall 2021 for future Living Library dates!

 For detailed information, go the the Start Here tab.

 A Safe Space for All

 The Living Library is a safe space for all participants.
 Please remember to treat the Living Books with care and respect!
 You are responsible for preserving the condition of the book.
 Do not damage or hurt its dignity in any way.

 Welcome to the Living Library.

 Here, you will find information and resources to promote dialogue, encourage inquiry, support diversity, and build community.
 Browse our virtual bookshelf, find supplemental readings, and learn more about your fellow Trojans.
-Then, come to our Living Library event on Wednesday, March 17th from 4pm-5:30pm, a collaboration between USC Librariesand Center for Black Cultural and Student Affairs.
+Our inaugural Living Library event was held on Wednesday, March 17th from 4pm-5:30pm, a collaboration between USC Librariesand Center for Black Cultural and Student Affairs.
 Check back in Fall 2021 for our next Living Library event!